CSE232-MSU/CSE232/exam_policies.md

 ## Coding Exam Details

-Two of the lab sessions will be dedicated to lab practicals.
+Three of the lab sessions will be dedicated to lab practicals.
 You will be given an in-class Codio assignment in lieu of the regular lab assignment.
 Please bring your computer (recommended fully charged as there are limited outlets) to the lab you are enrolled in.
+D2L's Respondus Lockdown browsers will be used, so we recommend ensuring that it is installed in advance.
 The exam's Codio page is the only application that you're allowed to have open (no IDEs).
 You are welcome to use any non-electronic resource during the exam.
 This includes textbooks, printed lecture slides, notes, example solutions to homework (including instructor solutions), and birthday cards.
 You may **not** use any online reference material or any other electronic resource.

 ## RCPD Accommodations Letters